-If a trademark could be considered well-known in the BES islands, then pursuant to article 6bis of the Paris Convention the rights to the well-known trademark may be invoked against third parties.
+If a trademark could be considered well-known in Curaçao, then pursuant to article 6bis of the Paris Convention the rights to the well-known trademark may be invoked against third parties.

 Trademarks and trade names

 Trademark vs. trade name